pyscal/pyscal/docs/source/gettingstarted.rst

 Using a conda environment
 -------------------------

-pyscal can also be installed in a conda environment, making it easier to manage dependencies. pyscal works with both python3 and python2.
+pyscal can also be installed in a conda environment, making it easier to manage dependencies.
 A python3 Conda environment can be created by,

 .. code:: console